This simpe and colorful pan seared halibut served with dill sauce makes for a tasty family meal, especally on cool spring nights.

 Start by melting the butter in a saucepan.
 Cook the leeks and shallots for a few minutes, then add the potatoes.

-Once the sauce begins to cook, you’ll add the wine and cook some more until the potato is fork-tender.
+Once the sauce begins to cook, add the wine and cook some more until the potato is fork-tender.
 Finally, add the cream, milk, and cheese.

 Once it’s cooled, add the dill.